bagisto/user-guide/src/appearance/themes.md

 <div class="feature-hero feature--theme">
   <span class="feature-hero__eyebrow">Storefront design</span>
-  <p class="feature-hero__lead">Choose the theme each channel uses, then build its storefront from sections such as carousels, banners, content blocks and footer links, with a live preview beside you.
-Nothing reaches shoppers until you publish.</p>
+  <p class="feature-hero__lead">Choose the theme each channel uses, then build its storefront from sections such as banners, product carousels, content blocks and footer links, with a live preview beside you.
+Most changes wait until you publish.</p>
   <div class="feature-hero__actions">
     <a class="feature-hero__btn feature-hero__btn--primary" href="#themes">Browse themes</a>
-    <a class="feature-hero__btn feature-hero__btn--ghost" href="#sections">Customize sections</a>
+    <a class="feature-hero__btn feature-hero__btn--ghost" href="#the-section-editor">Customize sections</a>
   </div>
 </div>